|

 the employer is still in business and a VSSR has not been awarded:

-The LSS CSS will disapprove the C-240 pending resolution of the VSSR,
+CSS will disapprove the C-240 pending resolution of the VSSR, unless the

 employer is out of business and VSSR has not yet been awarded:

-Upon the request of the VSSR attorney, the LSS CSS will provide an
+request of the VSSR attorney, the LSS CSS will provide an evaluation of future

-Once the IC approves the VSSR settlement, the LSS CSS may proceed with
+the IC approves the VSSR settlement, the LSS CSS may proceed with settling the

-an employer settles the VSSR, then goes out of business before the VSSR is
+the VSSR, then goes out of business before the VSSR is paid:

-BWC may request that the VSSR settlement be vacated and the VSSR
+request that the VSSR settlement be vacated and the VSSR application be

-When calculating VSSR settlements, the LSS CSS will calculate each compensation
+calculating VSSR settlements, the LSS CSS will calculate each compensation type

-type separately, excluding Disabled Workers’ Relief Fund, using the appropriate
+separately, excluding Disabled Workers’ Relief Fund, using the appropriate NPV

 1.

-The LSS CSS will only factor wage loss (WL) and/or living maintenance
+The LSS CSS will only factor WL and/or living maintenance wage loss

-wage loss (LMWL) into future indemnity if the IW is likely to be eligible for
+(LMWL) into future indemnity if the IW is likely to be eligible for WL or LMWL

-WL or LMWL in the future and has not already received the maximum number of
+in the future and has not already received the maximum number of weeks for WL

 a.